Erasmus+ traineeship grant

 • There are limited number of places available for Erasmus International programme which allows traineeships outside EU: Faroe Islands, Switzerland, United Kingdom, Andorra, Monaco, Vatican and additionally the following countries worldwide.
 If you are intersted, please contact traineeship cooridnator directly for further details.

 • Each student must find the traineeship position on his/her own.
-You can see some recommendations for finding a position here.
+You can see some recommendations for finding a position traineeship website.
 You may complete your traineeship in any company or organisation (including higher education institutions) whose area of activity or profile corresponds to the requirements set for your traineeship.
 You cannot do your traineeship in institutions of the European Union or organisations implementing programmes of the European Union.
 Embassies and consulates are allowed for the traineeship.

 • Exceptions include physiotherapy students who compete for the traineeship grant through the student exchange competition due to contracts with partner universities.
 Such students must compete once a year for study exchange grant under the terms and conditions of student exchange.